jglanz/AMD_OC_Ryzen/README.md

 Yet another grouping are the essential kexts: AppleALC, AppleMCEReporterDisabler, Lilu, SmallTreeIntel82576_mod, VirtualSMC and WhateverGreen (WEG).
 Within the __config.plist__ file, in the Kernel section, Lilu must be first in order, followed by VirtualSMC.
 Similarly, WEG should be present before other graphics related kext files.

 MacProMemoryNotificationDisabler is only to be enabled when using SMBIOS _MacPro7,1_ (which requires Catalina).

+[USBWakeFixup](https://github.com/osy86/USBWakeFixup) is an attempt to fix wake issues.
+A modification to EC.aml was made to work in conjunction with this kext.

 [NVMeFix](https://github.com/acidanthera/NVMeFix) and [SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor) are useful for adjusting the functioning of NVMe drives, setting up power for TB3, and providing CPU temperature and frequency information.
 ACPIDebug (and the companion SSDT-RMDT.aml file) will only be used to debug and trouble shoot TB3 SSDTs at a future date.
 Both of these files should presently be disabled, or, if you choose, deleted.
 (ThunderboltReset was removed on 3/10/20; it was designed for Alpine Ridge and the mobo uses Titan Ridge.)